-Precinct Conditions ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area 1 ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr ATV use is permitted by approval only - use prohibited on or near riparian zones, 2 vegetated areas and dune area ATV use is permitted only on hard packed sand ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr ATV use to be infinited to speeds of 40 km/m No access via Council-controlled land, except for guests of Pinnacle Village Caravan Park 3 ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area 4 ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 20 km/hr ATV use to be inflitted to speeds of 20 km/m ATV use in this precinct limited to residents of New Wonga for the purpose of accessing the main ATV recreation area north of the Giblin St access point ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area 5 ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 20 km/hr ATV use in this precinct limited to residents of New Wonga for the purpose of accessing the main ATV recreation area north of the Giblin St access point 6 No ATV use south of Janbal St
+Precinct Conditions 1 ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr ATV use is permitted by approval only - use prohibited on or near riparian zones, 2 vegetated areas and dune area ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr ATV use to be limited to speeds of 40 km/hr No access via Council-controlled land, except for guests of Pinnacle Village Caravan Park 2 ATV use is permitted by approval only - use prohibited on or near riparian zones, 3 vegetated areas and dune area ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 40 km/hr • ATV use to be limited to speeds of 40 km/m ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area 4 ATV use to be limited to are add of 20 km /km.
+ATV use to be limited to speeds of 20 km/hr ATV use in this precinct limited to residents of New Wonga for the purpose of accessing the main ATV recreation area north of the Giblin St access point the main ATV recreation area north of the dibilit of decess point ATV use is permitted by approval only - use prohibited on or near riparian zones, vegetated areas and dune area 5 ATV use is permitted only on hard packed sand ATV use to be limited to speeds of 20 km/hr.
+ATV use to be limited to speeds of 20 km/hr ATV use in this precinct limited to residents of New Wonga for the purpose of accessing the main ATV recreation area north of the Giblin St access point 6 No ATV use in this precinct O No All Vase in this predict